-Helen's Hypnotherapy has helped countless people exchange stress, depression, unhealthy lifestyles, social or general anxiety, poor self-esteem, unhelpful habits, perfectionism, unsatisfactory relationships, phobias, burnout, pain & illness, for good health, glowing self-esteem, healthy & mutually beneficial relationships, increased energy, inner contentment, and a positive, calm, can-do outlook.
+Hypnotherapy has helped countless people eliminate stress, depression, unhealthy lifestyles, social & general anxiety, poor self-esteem, unhelpful habits, perfectionism, unsatisfactory relationships, phobias, burnout, pain & illness.
+After hypnosis they have better health, glowing self-esteem, healthy & mutually beneficial relationships, increased energy, inner contentment, and a positive, calm, can-do outlook.

 I have a clinic not far from Tenterden, Kent, and I also offer hypnotherapy and training for businesses in London, the South East & further afield by arrangement.